You can download my book “From Jesu to Religion by clicking on link.

 Atheist Delusions: The Christian Revolution and Its Fashionable Enemies Hart, David Bentley

 The libertarian movement has many different degrees.
-Here I am taking about the far left that hide in their ranks.
+Here I am talking about the far left that hides in their ranks.

 Explaining Postmodernism: Skepticism and Socialism from Rousseau to Foucault by Stephen Hicks

 This includes gender.